esdurmus/Wikilingua/README.md

 | Turkish     |     4,503     |

 * **data/** includes the full dataset.
-* **splits/** includes train/validation/test splits (for Spanish, Russian, Vietnamese and Turkish) used in our experiments.
+* **splits/** includes train, validation and test splits (for Spanish, Russian, Vietnamese and Turkish) used in our experiments.